amanshenoy/path-tracer/readme.md

 A simple `OpenMP` call was used to multithread the loop which shoots multiple samples per pixel.
 The `OpenMP` dependancy is included by the `CmakeLists.txt`, but can easily be removed and worked without.

 The project uses libraries for reading and writing images ([stb_image](https://github.com/nothings/stb) and [FreeImage](https://freeimage.sourceforge.io/)) and for convenience.
 [GLM](https://github.com/g-truc/glm) was used for mathematical data types (vectors, matrices, etc.) and operations, but can easily be replaced by a few structs.
+[ImageMagick](https://github.com/ImageMagick/ImageMagick) is also required for commands in the `denoise` shell script.

 This project takes a lot from [this](https://www.edx.org/course/computer-graphics-2) course and the repository and code largely takes its structure and features from [this](https://raytracing.github.io/) book series.